 Departing from the main island of Tongatapu, charterers can explore nearby 'Eua, a protected national park, before heading northwards to the enchantingly laid-back islands of Ha'apai and onto Vava'u.
 This group of hilly islands, renowned for its fjord-like features, whale sightings and exquisite reef, is particularly suitable for sailing.

 For an even more isolated and authentic experience, yachts need to head even further north to Niuas.
-But, as the whole of Tonga ticks along at its own casual pace and seems in many ways untouched by the modern world, it's not hard to immerse yourself in a cultural experience in this mersmerisingly beautiful island-chain.
+But as the whole of Tonga ticks along at its own casual pace and seems in many ways untouched by the modern world, travellers will not find it hard to become immersed in a cultural experience, no matter what part of the country they seek out.